ivartj/args-java/README.txt

 Trivial argument processing library for Java.
+Motivated in part by Apache Commons' deprecation of their GNU-style argument parser.

 To include in a Maven pom.xml: